awietek/ed_basics/README.rst

 Please *check in advance*, whether the scripts example_groundstate_energy.py_ and example_lanczos_convergence.py_ are working on your system.
+The numpy and scipy libraries are required.
+Please check, whether you can update them to the latest version.
 If you are having any problems please contact me.

 Exercises
 -------------
-The exercises can be found on the manuscript exercises.pdf_.
+The exercises can be found in the manuscript exercises.pdf_.

 Developer
 -------------